 Overdose Prevention Training

-University Health Services and Recovery@UMB are hosting this overdose prevention training from Victory Programs and in collaboration with UMass Boston Student Government.
+University Health Services and Recovery@UMB are hosting this overdose prevention training from Victory Programs in collaboration with UMass Boston Students for Recovery.

 Since 2007, more than 3,200 people in Boston have received training on how to administer Narcan, a medication used to reverse opioid overdoses, and thousands more people have been educated on overdose prevention techniques.
 Narcan has been credited with reversing nearly 400 overdoses in Boston in recent years.
 Statewide, the Massachusetts Department of Public Health estimates that 2,000 lives have been saved due to Narcan.
 BPHC offers education and training to opioid users, their families and community partners that work with people at risk of overdosing.